tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/AddSensors/index.md

 2. Check whether correct information is broadcasted.

-    In terminal source ROS with the following line.
+    In terminal source ROS with the following line (only if you haven't done so already).

     ```
     source /opt/ros/humble/setup.bash